 But things start to get more tricky with three bikes!

 For starters if both of the bikes facing in the same direction have wider handlebars (> 16" / 40 cm) then there's a chance that the ends of the handlebars will clash, preventing the bikes from being so close.

 In most cases staggering the bikes a bit length ways and twisting the handlebars slightly should fix this.

 But if you've got three bikes that are used regularly, you've got to start thinking about how you're going to get them in and out of the shed too.
 It's got to be practical!

 If the bikes are positioned perpendicular to the door (across the far wall), then you may have to remove the first two bikes to access the third.
 And that will get quite annoying quite quickly!

-Choosing the right bike shed can avoid this, but that's a bit beyond the scope of this article.
+Choosing the right shed can avoid this, but that's a bit beyond the scope of this article.
 But extra space would help.

 Whereas the above measurements should fit three bikes it would be a lot more civilized if they had a bit more room.